whitschrader/todo_spa/LAB_README.md

 * Run the specs for the rails app, ```bundle exec rspec spec```.
 Look at what the tests are testing for.
 If you understand the tests, creating the rails app will be easier.

 * Look at the comments in the todos.js file.
-They give some hint on where to put some of the code.
+They give some hints on where to put some of the code.